ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } ReportShareError;
 ~~~

-The leader and helper initialization behavior is detailed below.
+The Leader and Helper initialization behavior is detailed below.

 #### Leader Initialization {#leader-init}

-The leader begins the aggregate initialization phase with the set of candidate
+The Leader begins the aggregate initialization phase with the set of candidate
 report shares as follows:

 1. Generate a fresh AggregationJobID.
 This ID MUST be unique within the context